 - Shipping: Free or discounted shipping

-Google rejects promotions that can’t be used by all audiences who are using Shopping ads, such as promotions offered to a specific group (e.g. first-time customers, military members, etc.).
+One other thing to keep in mind: Google rejects promotions that can’t be used by all audiences.
+For example, promotions offered to a specific group (e.g. first-time customers, military members, etc.) will be rejected.

 Setup Merchant Center Promotions for Google Shopping

-The Promotions tool is located in the Promotions dashboard of your Merchant Center account.
-It allows you to manually enter individual promotions.
+The Promotions tool is located in the Promotions dashboard of your Merchant Center account and allows you to manually enter individual promotions.
 Use the Promotions tool if you have a small number of promotions to submit.